-In the "Walpole Society" vol.IX published in 1920/21, Mrs MH Finberg in her article 'Canaletto in England" writes: "...being supposed to have been concerned in some crime, consequent on which he fled to London."
+In the "Walpole Society" vol.IX published in 1920/21, Mrs M H Finberg in her article 'Canaletto in England" writes: "...being supposed to have been concerned in some crime, consequent on which he fled to London."
 For whatever reason that he had to leave East Anglia, he went to London around 1830 and set about working on paintings with different influences to appeal to the new market.
-He made good versions of Canalettos, Samuel Scotts, Rembrandts and other old masters.
-The London views of Scott and Canaletto are probably best known today with some highly attractive views on the Thames and around St James's and not all were taken directly from original earlier paintings.
-Day speculates that he might have been working in this different...
+He made good versions of Canalettos, Samuel Scotts, Rembrandts and other old masters which were similar to the originals but with slight variances of his own.
+The London views of Scott and Canaletto are pro...